datwolfyy/ly-reloaded/readme.md

 ## Download
 A package is availabie in the AUR as ``ly-plank-patched``.
 However, to make it work, you'll need to enable the ``ly`` systemd service after installing ly.

+If you're using any other distro you can always use the pre-built packages in the releases.

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)
  - a C standard library